FAQ's ABOUT PERMANENT MAKEUP

 Who benefits from this?

 Why...just about anyone who wants to eliminate the chore of applying makeup that smears and smudges easily.
 But it doesn't just stop there, anyone that suffers from allergies related to cosmetics, has vision problems or has unsteady hands due to motor skills impairment which affects the effort of applying makeup and those who leads an active lifestyle.
-It's highly beneficial for those who suffered from hair loss disorders, due to medical treatments or skin disorder or simply from over waxing or tweezing that leads to sparse hair.
+It's highly beneficial for those who suffered from hair loss disorders, due to medical treatments, skin disorder or simply from over waxing or tweezing that leads to sparse hair.

 Does it hurt?